at-mlops/mlflow-training/01-MLflow-Overview/readme-01-overview.md

 Before we begin, we need to configure MLflow to log to a remote, or local, tracking server.
 This allows to manage results on in a central place and share them across a team.
 To get access to a tracking server it is needed to set a MLflow tracking URI.
 This can be done multiple way.
 Either by setting an environment variable `MLFLOW_TRACKING_URI` to the servers URI, or by adding it to the start of our code.
 We will do it manually here.
 If the tracking URI is not set, it will log to a local file instead of the remote tracking server.

+**Important:** The MLflow webserver needs to run so the API can log to the server.
+Otherwise it doesn't work.

 ```python
 # Log to localhost on PORT 5000